austinzheng/Cormorant/README.md

 - Full unit test suite (once development stabilizes)

+### Very Long Term Goals

+- Persistent data structures
+- Proper support for lazy collections
+- STM and support for multithreading
+- Destructuring via pattern matching
+- Interpreter rewrite (compile to bytecode rather than direct interpretation) - probably as a separate project
+- Full Foundation/Cocoa bindings
+- Better Swift runtime interop (if proper reflection support ever comes to Swift)
+- Port to Rust

 License
 -------

-Lambdatron © 2014 Austin Zheng.
+Lambdatron © 2014 Austin Zheng, released as open-source software subject to the following terms.

 The use and distribution terms for this software are covered by the Eclipse Public License 1.0 (http://opensource.org/licenses/eclipse-1.0.php) which can be found in the file epl-v10.html at the root of this distribution.
 By using this software in any fashion, you are agreeing to be bound by the terms of this license.
 You must not remove this notice, or any other, from this software.